 Dr. Patricia Kramer is a professor in the Department of Neurology at Oregon Health & Science University (OHSU).
 She completed graduate training in Physical Anthropology, followed by post–graduate training in Genetic Epidemiology.
 Over the past 30 years she has participated in efforts to map genes for a number of neurodegenerative and eye-related disorders, including Alzheimer’s disease, dystonia and adult-onset glaucoma.
 Her current efforts are focused on identifying genetic and environmental correlates of healthy brain aging.
 Dr. Kramer is also involved in a number of faculty development and mentoring activities within her department, as well as the larger School of Medicine at OHSU.
 In addition, over the past several years, she has been nurturing a growing passion for herbalism and botanical medicine.

-Jo Smith, CMC, Chair – Strategic Pathways Committee (SPC)
+Jo Smith, CMC, Chair – Strategic Planning Committee (SPC)

 Jo Smith is a Certified Management Consultant (CMC), executive coach and speaker.
 She helps professional service firms develop leadership talent and acquire new business and coaches professionals to use their highest talents, make their greatest contributions and live their best lives.

 Prior to returning to Portland OR in 2001, Ms. Smith served as Managing Consultant of the Los Angeles office of Drake Beam Morin (DBM), where she led a team of consultants and staff to become one of the global human resource firm’s top-performing offices.
 She served as a Global Project Director with DBM, directing the service delivery of multi-million dollar projects to clients with multiple sites across the United States.